krishaamer/green-filter-research/research/literature/fintech.md

 -   What if we gave consumers the tools to keep companies accountable?

 -   Anon.
 (2023e) in Macau Contactless Payments:

+-   Commons, formerly known as Joro, analysis your financialss to estimate your CO2 footprint.
+Chant (2022)

 Anon. (n.d.r) China was a money innovator introducing paper money in the Tang Dynasty (618–907 AD).